 - Done by a compact, portable machine overnight for about nine hours while asleep

-- Dialysate dwells in the cavity for short periods of time before the machine drains it out and fills with fresh dialysate (this is called cycling)
+- Dialysate fluid stays in the belly cavity for short periods of time before the machine drains it out and fills with fresh dialysate (this is called cycling)

 - In the morning one last fill will occur before disconnecting

-- This fluid may stay in the cavity the entire day
+- This fluid may stay in the belly cavity the entire day

 - In some cases, people using the automatic method may have to do a manual exchange during the day